spacetelescope/hstaxe/README.md

 see `setup.py` and `setup.cfg` for additional install dependencies.
 The most notable here are the GNU Science Library, cfitsio, and wcstools.

-There are some dependency packages which are only available through the Astroconda channel, in order to ease setup of a conda environment with specific depenedencies, use the `conda_environment.yml` file to create a working environment on your system.
+There are some dependency packages, such as cfitsio which are only available through the Astroconda channel, in order to ease setup of a conda environment with specific depenedencies, use the `conda_environment.yml` file to create a working environment on your system.
+Make sure that your conda environment

 Examples